asticode/go-astilectron/readme.md

-With `go-astilectron` create a beautiful cross-platform GUI for you GO app.
+Thanks to `go-astilectron` build cross platform GUI apps with GO and Electron (HTML/JS/CSS).
 It is the official GO bindings of [astilectron](https://github.com/asticode/astilectron) and is powered by [Electron](https://github.com/electron/electron).

 # Quick start